Devanshu1083/DEP_Calee/README.md

     > app]{.underline}](https://play.google.com/store/apps/details?id=com.calee.iitropar)
     > from the Play Store.

-2. Login using google account as either a student, faculty member, or
+2. Login using google account as either a student, faculty member, or admin.
-    > admin.

-3. Based on Your College account you will be logged on into respective
+3. Based on Your College account you will be logged on into respective homepage.
-    > homepage.

-4. Students can view their class schedules, add personal events to
-    > their calendars, view mess menus, and access college links.
+4. Students can view their class schedules, add personal events to their calendars, view mess menus, and access college links.

-5. Faculty can view their course schedules, schedule extra classes for
-    > selected students, check for conflicts in student schedules, and
-    > view their own calendars.
+5. Faculty can view their course schedules, schedule extra classes for selected students, check for conflicts in student schedules, and view their own calendars.

-6. Admins can add or delete courses for faculty members, manage student
-    > course information, declare holidays, and add college-wide events.
+6. Admins can add or delete courses for faculty members, manage student course information, declare holidays, and add college-wide events.

-7. Explore the app\'s features and use it to manage your college
-    > schedules and events easily.
+7. Explore the app\'s features and use it to manage your college schedules and events easily.

-**More Details :**
-[[DEP.T05.Calee_ppt3_Documentation2022]{.underline}](https://docs.google.com/presentation/d/1eZIDpbemzWo93SkmN79nIsC7fwTeIO3_zcEaPDjzUg8/edit?usp=sharing)